Academy of Arts, Careers and Technology

 The Academy of Arts, Careers and Technology (AACT) is a career-tech high school in Reno, Nevada founded in 2009 as a part of the Washoe County School District.
 According to the U.S. News & World Report, it is the seventh-best high school in Nevada.

 AACT is the first high school in Northern Nevada to offer an aviation program.
 The program uses a facility featuring air traffic control and flight simulators funded by a $1.09 million donation from the Gillemot Foundation.
 In coordination with the Bureau of Land Management the school also offers a four-year firefighting program.

+AACT currently offers seven career and technical education (CTE) programs.
+In addition to Aviation and Fire Science, academies for Criminal Justice, Communication Arts and Media, Business, Medical, and Culinary are offered.

+AACT features an embedded EMT education program with REMSA Health, Reno-Sparks' ground medical transport franchisee which is headquartered next door.
+Graduates of the program are qualified to be hired as EMTs with REMSA Health following graduation.

 In 2018 Maren Oates, a Communications teacher at the AACT, was charged with engaging in sex with a student.
-She was placed on administrative leave, pleaded guilty, and was sentenced to 12-34 months in prison.
+She was placed on administrative leave, pleaded guilty, and was sentenced to 12–34 months in prison.